RepreZen/API-Codeflow-Node.js/README.md

 And that's it.
 At that point you should be able to re-launch the application and make use of the nifty new patch method.

+_Note_: If you attempt to re-launch the app and see an error message indicating that the port is already in use, it's because your prior launch is still running and still listening on port 3000.
+To terminate that launch, open the _Console_ view (use _Window -> Show view -> Other..._ and then select the _General/Console_ view and click _Open_.)
+Near the right end of that view's toolbar, open the _Display Selected Console_ menu, and select a console labled _PetStoreService..._ that is not marked as _terminated_.
+You'll then see a square red toolbar button that you can use to terminate the launch.
+At that point you should be able to successfully re-launch the service app.

 ### More

 THe next thing that I'll add to this demo is provisioning preloaded data in the internal database.
 You may have noticed the `preloadDataFile`